waliarubal/Jaya/README.md

 If you are a .NET Core developer then you can develop plugins to support additional storage services or squash any existing bugs.
 You may also add new features or work on the ones which are not yet implemented.

 A designer!
-No problem, create new vector icons and images for the UI.
+Not a problem, create new vector icons and images for the UI.
 Suggestions and improvements in UX are also welcome.

 None of the above, you can still buy me a coffee or donate funds to buy a Mac for development [here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DEXCFJ6R48SR2).